taro-watanabe/nexusfrontiertech-coding-challenge/README.md

     - wand
     - logging
     - autocorrect
-- Activating and Setup the Click module to operate with CLI
+- Activating and Setup the `click` module to operate with CLI

     Options: